Jonathan2251/lbd/source/funccall.rst

 For those undefined intrinsic functions for Cpu0, such as "fmul float %0, %1".
 LLVM will compile into function call "jsub fmul" for Cpu0 [#lbd-fmul]_.

-The test_memcpy.ll is an example for InstrWriteMem which prevent to be optimized out.
+The test_memcpy.ll is an example for IntrWriteMem which prevent to be optimized out.